muratk5n/thirdwave/en/README.md

 ---

-One explanation could be new US admin's emphasis on democracy scared autocrats in partly democratic countries, scared US will come for them at some point so they did their coups beforehand to cement their shit..
+One explanation could be US admin's emphasis on democracy scared autocrats in partly democratic countries, scared US will come for them at some point so they did their coups beforehand to cement their shit..
 Ergo talk of spreading democracy caused less democracy?
 But